 - What if I run out of money?

 - What if it doesn’t work?

 Trouble is, because there are way more ways for life to go wrong than right, imagining every possible doomsday scenario takes so much mental capacity.

 So, if you find yourself ruminating, simply flip your internal narrative through 180 degrees.

-- What if I make more money than I’ve ever made in my life?
+- What if it’s a roaring success, everyone loves me, and I make more money than I’ve ever made in my life?

 That’ll take a smaller part of your brainpower to work through.

 Plus, the dopamine rush you’ll get from imagining your glorious future might just propel you to make it happen.